muratcankoylan/actual_code/README.md

 ## 🌟 Overview

-ActualCode is a revolutionary code assessment platform that analyzes **real GitHub repositories** and generates **personalized, realistic coding challenges** using a **7-agent AI architecture** powered by Google's Gemini models and the A2A (Agent-to-Agent) protocol.
+ActualCode is a code assessment platform that analyzes **real GitHub repositories** and generates **personalized, realistic coding challenges** using a **7-agent AI architecture** powered by Google's Gemini models and the A2A (Agent-to-Agent) protocol.

 ### The Problem We Solve